-We're very much aware that the United Kingdom's decision to leave the European Union has caused some uncertainty as to how travel and holidays might be affected in 2021.
+We're very much aware that the United Kingdom's departure from the European Union continues to cause some uncertainty as to how travel and holidays might be affected in 2021 and beyond.

-We are monitoring events closely and liaising with our travel industry governing bodies and regulators in order to prepare for any eventualities.
+We continue to monitor events closely and liaise with our travel industry governing bodies and regulators in order to prepare for any developing eventualities.

 As an ABTA and ATOL bonded Tour Operator when you book with us, you get complete peace of mind.
 You can rely on a high level of support and financial protection before, during and after your holiday.

 As international travel resumes as the coronavirus restrictions ease, there is currently nothing to suggest that flights between the EU and the UK will be further disrupted by Brexit.

 Visas for short trips - you will not need one if you're a tourist